Native American Congressional Internship

 Give yourself two to three weeks to complete and edit the application

-Connect with someone who has already done the program
+Connect with someone who has already completed the program

 Emphasize your leadership